Kapes (reptile)

-Kapes is an extinct genus of procolophonid parareptile from the Lower and Middle Triassic of the United Kingdom and Russia.
-It is a member of the subfamily Procolophoninae.
+Kapes is an extinct genus of procolophonid parareptile from the Lower and Middle Triassic of Russia, Spain and the United Kingdom.
 The type species K. amaenus was named in 1975 from the banks of the Vychegda River in the Komi Republic of Russia.
 In 1983, a new species was brought into the genus, K. majmesculae.
 K. majmesculae was first named in 1968 as a member of the genus Tichvinskia.
 A third Russian species, K. serotinus, was named in 1991.
-In 2002, Kapes bentoni was named from the Middle Triassic Otter Sandstone Formation of Devon, England, extending the geographic range of Kapes.
+In 2002, Kapes bentoni was described from the Middle Triassic Otter Sandstone Formation of Devon, England, extending the geographic range of Kapes.
 In the same paper, K. serotinus was synonymized with K. majmesculae and another Russian species was assigned to Kapes called K. komiensis.
 K. komiensis was first named in 1975 (in the same paper K. amaenus was named in) as a member of the genus Macrophon.
+In 2025, Kapes signus was described from the Middle Triassic of Catalonia, Spain.

+Description

+Medium to large parareptiles.
+The validity of the genus is based mainly on dental characteristics.
+On the upper jaw there are four to five molariforms, one of which, placed middle, is mesial.
+A very large tooth located on the lower jaw.
+First four molariforms enlarge towards the posterior ends of the upper and lower jaws.
+Labial and lingual cusps on the lower teeth are almost the same height and located close to each other.
+Kapes differs from Tichvinskia by being larger and the number and shape of the teeth.

 Phylogeny

-Below is a cladogram from Ruta et al. (2011) showing the placement of Kapes within Procolophonidae:
+It was defined as a member of the subfamily Procolophoninae by Cisneros et al. (2008).
+Below is a cladogram from Ruta et al. (2011) showing the placement of Kapes within this subfamily:

+In their phylogenetic analyses, Butler et al. (2023) placed two Kapes species, K. bentoni and K. majmesculae, in Leptopleuroninae or in Procolophonidae, outside of both Leptopleuroninae and Procolophoninae.